medialab/minet/README.md

   --sort-by {date,interaction_rate,overperforming,total_interactions,underperforming}
                                                   The order in which to retrieve posts.
 Defaults to `date`.
   --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
+  --url-report URL_REPORT                         Path to an optional report file to write about urls found in posts.

 examples: